 If you’re a museum lover, you’ll be completely in your element in Basel, as the city is well known for its museums, but don’t worry – our list of 12 fun things to do in Basel Switzerland includes a lot more than musuems.
 It is, afterall, Switzerland’s 3rd largest city, and quite a cosmopolitan one, at that.

 MORE: Want to visit other areas of Switzerland, while you’re there?
-Check out the lakeside city of Bregenz, on Lake Constance, where you can visit four countries in one trip.
+Here is an itinerary for 4 days in Switzerland.
+You might also want to head over to the lakeside city of Bregenz, on Lake Constance, from where you can visit four countries in one trip.

 1. Tour the historic old town center